 - Joy strengthens your bond and learning.

-You’re not just entertaining your baby; you’re supporting development through active, responsive interaction.
-The game’s simplicity makes it accessible, while its pattern keeps infants returning for more.
+Predictable play gives your infant a safe and rewarding chance to rehearse new ideas.
+You support development through active, responsive interaction.
+The game’s simplicity makes it easy to use, while its pattern keeps infants interested.

 Laughter matters too, because positive emotion helps learning stick.
-When you repeat peekaboo, you’re offering your child a small, liberating lesson: the world stays reliable, even when it disappears from sight.
+When you repeat peekaboo, you offer your child a small lesson.
+The world stays reliable, even when it disappears from sight.

 Frequently Asked Questions